AchrafKassioui/Learning-SpriteKit/README.md

 }

-// same as above, with a different Swifty syntax enumerateChildNodes(withName: "nodeName", using: { node, _ in
+// same as above, with a different syntax enumerateChildNodes(withName: "nodeName", using: { node, _ in

 })

-// code for every node with the given name
+// same as above, with the added stop parameter
 // Use `stop.pointee = true` or `stop[0] = true` to stop the enumeration
 enumerateChildNodes(withName: "nodeName") {node, stop in

 }

-// loop through all the children of the node for child in children {

-}

-// code for myNode with name "targetName" if let myNode = self.childNode(withName: "//targetName") {
+// code for myNode with name "targetName" if let myNode = childNode(withName: "//my-node") {

 }
 ```